DHHS POLICIES AND PROCEDURES

 Original Effective Date:

-This policy defines the information system security responsibilities and acceptable use rights for employees, volunteers, guests, vendors and contractors (hereinafter, “Users”) of North Carolina Department of Health and Human Services (“DHHS”, or alternatively, the “Department”) information system resources.
+This policy defines the information system security responsibilities and acceptable use rights for employees, volunteers, guests, vendors and contractors (hereinafter, “Users”) of North Carolina Department of Health and Human Services (“DHHS”, or alternatively, the “Department”) resources.

-This policy document includes an agreement form that once signed, certifies the user’s understanding and affirmation of the policy.
+This policy document includes an agreement form that, once signed, certifies the user’s understanding and affirmation of the policy.

 Each DHHS Division/Office shall be responsible for ensuring that every individual seeking access to DHHS network and/or information systems reviews this policy and signs an acceptable use agreement based upon the terms specified in this policy.
 Users must sign the agreement form included herein before permission is granted to use the DHHS systems.